finalv2/cwp-decap-test/resources/brief-infants-substance-use.md

 tags:
   - resource
   - prevention
+description: Washington State-aligned definitions for infants impacted by substance use, withdrawal, and fetal alcohol spectrum disorders.
 ---
-Washington State-aligned definitions for infants impacted by substance use, withdrawal, and fetal alcohol spectrum disorders.